dean0x7d/pybinding/docs/tutorial/strain.rst

 The central monolayer area is nicely visible in the figure.
 We can actually create the same structure in a different way: by considering the `z` position of the lattice site to distinguish the layers.
 An alternative modifier definition is given below.
 It would generate the same figure.
-Which method is more convenient is up the user.
+Which method is more convenient is up to the user.
 ::

     def scrape_top_layer_alt(position, radius):